 From early on, I knew that I wanted to pursue a career in education.
 I was a frequent visitor and volunteer at the Head Start Center where my mom served as Center Director.
 I knew I had a knack with children and loved teaching them and helping them grow and learn.
 As a senior in high school, I was given the opportunity to work as a substitute teacher at the elementary of the school district I attended, and absolutely loved every minute of it.

 I attended Angelo State University as an undergrad, receiving my Bachelor of Science degree in Kinesiology, with an English Minor.
 I received my elementary certification for grades 1-8, and Master’s degree in Counseling, as well as Administration from Angelo State University.
-I earned my Superintendent Certification from Angelo State four years ago.
+I earned my Superintendent Certification from Angelo State University as well.
 I have been blessed with so many opportunities throughout my career in education that have helped me continually grow and become better each day.
 I have learned from some of the best educators in the field, and have had many experiences that have prepared me and given me the knowledge and skills necessary to be a strong and effective administrator.

 I became the assistant principal of Grape Creek Elementary and was named principal a year and a half later.
 I worked as the Campus Principal at the Elementary for seven years, and found that I did more counseling as a school administrator than I did as a school counselor.
 This position was a challenging, but very rewarding position, and set the stage for a path that I did not foresee when I was beginning my career as an educator.
 I excelled as a campus administrator, and loved taking care of “MY PEEPS” and “MY BABIES”, as I called them.
 The Superintendent at the time, who I was very close to and considered a mentor, confidant, and close friend, approached me and advised me to strongly think about where I was headed in my career and encouraged me to seek my certification as a school superintendent.
 I followed his advice, and completed the requirements for school superintendent in May of 2014.
 In August of 2015, I began another chapter in my educational career that pushed me toward pursuit of my PhD.
 I became an adjunct instructor at Angelo State University in the Department of Curriculum and Instruction in addition to my role as a campus administrator at Grape Creek ISD.
 I taught online courses for students working to obtain their Master’s degree in Counseling or School Administration.
 I taught School Law, Central Office, and Test and Measurements for several semesters.
 I loved the relationships and feeling of accomplishment from helping others achieve their goals, and truly enjoyed the online teaching experience.
 During this time, one of my professors came to me, and encouraged me to seek my PhD. in Educational Leadership, and that began the newest venture in my career as an educator.
 I applied to Texas Tech University and was accepted to the Educational Leadership and Policy PhD. program.
 I began this journey with my initial classes in the Fall of 2015